targodan/UberSpatchBoard/README.md

 I don't like seeing commit messages like "Did stuff".
 There is always `git rebase -i`. :wink:

+For more details on the contribution process please take a look at the [Contribution guidelines](https://github.com/targodan/UberSpatchBoard/blob/master/.github/CONTRIBUTING.md).

 Your favourite IRC client is not supported?
 No problem, it's quite easy to add support for any logging IRC client.
 Just take a look at this tutorial: [How to add support for any IRC client?](https://github.com/targodan/UberSpatchBoard/wiki/How-to-add-support-for-any-IRC-client%3F)

 # License